xmkqv/qx-db/tasks/quarto.node-visualization-system.md

 ## Discussion

 This approach provides a robust, maintainable solution that leverages Python's strengths while giving us complete control over the visualization system.
-The integration with mkultra ensures the functionality is available across all projects and can evolve with our needs.
+The integration with qx ensures the functionality is available across all projects and can evolve with our needs.

 ## Exclusions